DarrachBarneveld/Project3-CodeInstitute/README.md

 [WorkItOut Live Page](https://work-it-out-066ec18b52ea.herokuapp.com/)

 WorkItOut is an all-in-one fitness app that allows you to enter and track your workouts effortlessly.
-It also provides personalized nutritional information based on your diet goals, including your BMI, daily calorie intake, and recommended macros.
+It also provides personalised nutritional information based on your diet goals, including your BMI, daily calorie intake, and recommended macros.
 Stay on top of your fitness journey with WorkItOut's intuitive features and achieve a healthier lifestyle with ease.

 ## Table of Contents